Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/types/texture.rst

 - A single colored texture (0.5, 0.0, 0.5) creates a force in the direction of the positive Y-axis, e.g. hair is orientated to the Y-axis.
-- A blend texture with colorband can be used to created a force "plane".
+- A blend texture with color ramp can be used to created a force "plane".
 E.g. on the left side (0.5, 0.5, 0.5), on the right side (1.0, 0.5, 0.5) you have a force plane perpendicular to XY (i.e. parallel to Z).
   If you use an object for the coordinates, you can use the object to push particles around.
 - An animated wood texture can be used to create a wave like motion.